Rated 4.4 out of 5 by 24

 February 23, 2015

-Rated 5.0 out of 5.0 Awesome solution for easy recessed lighting
+Rated 5.0 out of 5.0 by Apriltini Awesome solution for easy recessed lighting

 We just bought a house and it had horrible lighting in the kitchen.
 It would have been very messy and expensive to replace the lights with true recessed lighting.
 These were the perfect solution and a great investment as they are LED and last forever.
 Couldn't be more pleased!